-Confused when it comes to the difference between Lightroom vs Photoshop?!
+Confused when it comes to the difference between Lightroom and Photoshop?!
 Look no further.
 Here’s our comprehensive guide to both programs!

 You have already learned that RAW images hold the most digital information.
 You may even already be using a program that converts from RAW to something like JPEG so you can order prints.
 But you also know there is so much more you could do with that image.

-In looking for the right photo editing app or program, we see that there are several choices offered.
-Besides Photoshop, Adobe also offers Lightroom (LR), Bridge, Photoshop Elements, and even a Creative Cloud (CC) subscription.
-The two that seem to be talked about the most among serious photographers and professionals are Lightroom and Photoshop.
-So, what are the major differences between Photoshop and Lightroom?
-Is there an advantage of Photoshop or Lightroom over the other?
+In looking for the right photo editing software or app, we see that there are several choices offered.
+Besides Adobe Photoshop, Adobe also offers Lightroom (LR), Adobe Bridge, Elements, and even a Creative Cloud (CC) subscription.
+The two that seem to be talked about the most among serious photographers and professionals are Adobe Lightroom and Adobe Photoshop.
+So, what are the major differences between Adobe Photoshop and Adobe Lightroom?
+Is there an advantage of Adobe Photoshop or Adobe Lightroom over the other?

-What is Adobe Lightroom vs Photoshop?
+What are Adobe Lightroom and Adobe Photoshop?
 Both are excellent programs for professionals and any other serious photographer.
 But they have different strengths, and one may fit your needs more than the other.
-Also, when all is said and done, you could find that instead of considering Lightroom vs Photoshop, you just might want both.
+Also, when all is said and done, you could find that instead of considering Adobe Photoshop vs Lightroom, you just might want both.

 After taking the photographs, we want to look at them, see which ones are worth keeping and perhaps do some editing work.
-Importing our RAW files into Lightroom is an easy and elegant process.
-After first setting up Lightroom, we simply plug in our card or camera and Lightroom opens and imports the files.
-It might be worth noting at this point that the official name of Lightroom is Adobe Photoshop Lightroom.
-That’s what your computer may ask the first time you load your RAW images after installing Lightroom.
+Importing our files into Lightroom is an easy and elegant process.
+After first setting up Lightroom, we simply plug in our card or camera and use Lightroom to open and imports the camera raw file.
+It might be worth noting at this point that the official name of Lightroom uses both the terms Photoshop and Lightroom.
+That’s what your computer may ask the first time you load your camera RAW images after installing and using Lightroom.

 The photos can be displayed in whatever way best suits your style and preferences.
 I like to think of the basic function of LR as a contact sheet from my photoshoot.
 In film days, before printing, we often had the negatives arranged onto a single sheet that we could quickly look over.
 LR does that for us, and much more.